YottaDB/YDBDoc/MessageRecovery/errors.rst

 NORECVPOOL, No receiver pool info found in the replication instance of xxxx

-Run Time/MUPIP Error: This indicates that YottaDB / MUPIP did not get replication information from the instance file specified.
+Run Time/MUPIP Error: This indicates that YottaDB/MUPIP did not get replication information from the instance file specified.
 Replication instance file was not initialized because receiver server did not start or, some other process reset the replication instance file.

 Action: Start the receiver server if the server was not started.
 If the receiver server was running, stop the server and perform MUPIP RUNDOWN (if MUPIP RUNDOWN fails, try MUPIP RUNDOWN region * ).